 Trains for the Milano Cortina 2026 Olympics

-Trenord is the official Lombardy Mobility Partner of the Milano-Cortina 2026 Winter Olympic and Paralympic Games.
+Trenord is the official Lombardia Mobility Partner of the Milano-Cortina 2026 Winter Olympic and Paralympic Games.

 Details and timetables of the enhanced routes